-Signs of parvovirus include weight loss, vomiting, severe diarrhea and lethargy.
+Signs of parvovirus in dogs include weight loss, vomiting, severe diarrhea and lethargy.
 Dogs with Parvo will usually have a poor appetite.
 Other, less common symptoms include dehydration, weakness and depression.

 Immediate veterinary attention is necessary if you suspect that your dog has Parvo.
 The disease requires intensive care and the prognosis is significantly better with early treatment.
 Your dog will likely get hospitalized and isolated, where your vet will provide supportive care and keep an eye on any signs of secondary infections.

-Gastric dilatation and volvulus (GDV), commonly known as canine bloat, is a serious health condition in which a dog’s stomach twists and fills with gas.
+Gastric dilatation volvulus (GDV), commonly known as canine bloat, is a serious health condition in which a dog’s stomach twists and fills with gas.
 While the exact cause of bloat is unknown, large or giant breeds are more susceptible to it.
-Also males are more likely to suffer from bloat.
+Also, male dogs are more likely to suffer from bloat.
 It is believed that eating a large amount of food or eating too fast can lead to this condition, as well as eating from a raised bowl.
 Stress may also be a contributing factor.

-This condition is dangerous because the stomach can put pressure on the dog's diaphragm and cause breathing problems.
-It can also lead to stomach rupture and damage of different tissues, including tissues of the spleen.
-Ultimately, bloat can become fatal if left untreated.
+GDV in dogs is dangerous because the stomach can put pressure on the dog's diaphragm and cause breathing problems.
+It can also lead to dog's stomach rupture and damage of different tissues, including tissues of the spleen.
+Ultimately, canine bloat can become fatal if left untreated.

-Luckily, bloat symptoms are pretty noticeable and if you spot any of them take your dog to the vet immediately.
+Luckily, bloat symptoms are pretty noticeable and if you spot any of them, take your dog to the vet immediately.
 Canine bloat signs include retching and inability to vomit, salivating, restlessness and enlarged stomach area.
-As the condition becomes worse, your Fido may also experience rapid heartbeat, shortness of breath, weakness and collapse.
+As the condition becomes worse, your pet may also experience rapid heartbeat, shortness of breath, weakness and collapse.

-Both of them can be fatal but chronic kidney failure usually takes time to develop.
+Both conditions can be fatal to dogs but chronic kidney failure usually takes time to develop.
 On the other hand, acute kidney failure can be treated.
-Also, chronic kidney disease is more common in older dogs.
+Also, chronic kidney disease is more common in senior dogs.
 It is estimated that more than one in 10 dogs will develop kidney disease over their lifetime.

 Acute kidney failure treatment is focused on treating the underlying cause if the cause is known.
 For example, antibiotics are commonly used to treat an infection, while antidotes are prescribed if kidney failure is caused by poisoning.
 Dialysis is often recommended to assist the kidneys in removing toxins from the blood.

-Chronic kidney failure is terminal and treatment is focused on managing the condition and improving quality of life.
+Chronic kidney failure in dogs is terminal, making this stage one of the more deadly dog diseases out there, so treatment is only focused on managing the condition and improving quality of life for the dog.
 This includes fluid therapy, different medication and changes in diet.

-Cancer is the leading cause of death in dogs that are older than 10 years.
-While this is one of the most fatal health conditions in dogs, more than half of all cancers can be treated if caught early.
+Cancer is the leading cause of death in senior dogs that are older than 10 years.
+While this is one of the most deadly dog diseases, more than half of all cancer types in dogs can be treated if caught early.

-While causes of cancers are not definitely proven, it is believed that improper diet and lack of exercise play important roles.
-However, genetic and environmental factors probably carry the greater responsibility in the development of cancer in dogs (and people).
+While causes of cancer in dogs are not definitely proven, it is believed that improper diet and lack of exercise play important roles among many other things.
+However, environmental factors and genetic predisposition probably carry the greater responsibility in the development of cancer in dogs (and people).

-While all of these above mentioned health conditions can be fatal for the dog, most of them are easily prevented, either with proper vaccine immunization, preventive medicine or by taking certain precautions like feeding your dog proper food, avoiding areas with unvaccinated dogs and so forth.
+While the above mentioned deadly dog diseases can be fatal to your pet, most of them are preventable either with vaccine immunization, preventive medicine or by taking certain precautions like feeding your dog high quality and well-balanced diet, avoiding areas with unvaccinated dogs and so forth.

-Early discovery of these conditions can significantly increase the chances of successful treatment and survival, so take your dog to the vet for regular checkups or if you notice any changes in his health and behavior.
+Early discovery of these potentially fatal canine conditions can significantly increase the chances of successful treatment and survival, so take your dog to the vet for regular checkups or if you notice any changes in their health and behavior.